-This page shows how to configure a user with authentication when they log into the switch via one of the management client interfaces.
-SSH (Secure SHell) is used to securely access the Switch.
+This page lets you configure a user with authentication when they log into the switch via one of the management client interfaces.
+SSH ( $\underline{S}$ ecure $\underline{SH}$ ell) is used to securely access the Switch.
 SSH is a secure communication protocol that combines authentication and data encryption to provide secure encrypted communication.
 HTTPS is used to securely access the Switch.
 HTTPS is a secure communication protocol that combines authentication and data encryption to provide secure encrypted communication via the browser.
 HTTP has no built-in security.
-Use http redirect if you want all the requests (both HTTP and HTTPS) to be redirected on HTTPS.
+Use HTTP redirect if you want all the requests (both HTTP and HTTPS) to be redirected on HTTPS.
+Note: starting at FW vB6.64.0079, the default is HTTPS and HTTP is redirected to HTTPS.
+Also, SSH is always enabled, the Telnet default is disabled, and you are given the option to enable Telnet.

-To configure an Authentication Method in the web interface:
+To configure Authentication Methods in the web UI:

-- 1. Specify the Client (console, telent, ssh, http, https) which you want to monitor. - 2.
-Specify the Authentication Method (none,local, radius, tacacs+) - 3.
+- 1. Specify the Client (console, telnet, ssh, http, https) which you want to monitor. - 2.
+Specify the Authentication Method (none, local, radius, tacacs+). - 3.
 Check Fallback. - 4.
 Click Apply.